The Guitar Habitat®

 Securing your guitars: Guitars rest on wooden rails topped with unfinished cork which will not mar the finish in any way.
 Guitar necks rest against a shelf with cork lined cut outs for the necks.
-An optional neck rest shelf is available that includes our Neck-tie™ system to lock the necks in place.
+An optional neck rest shelf is available that includes our Neck-tie™ system to lock the necks in place with a magnetic lock.

 Humidifiers and dehumidifiers: Our standard humidifier on orders received after October 1st, 2014 is a one gallon humidifier in all our cabinets.
 Frequency of refill will depend on the size of your cabinet and ambient humidity level in your room, but typically the humidifier will need to be refilled every two to five weeks.
 We also offer a auto-fill humidifier that can be connected to your home or studio water supply.

 Our dehumidification system is exclusive to our cabinets.
 It is membrane based and mounted on the back wall of the cabinet.
 The membrane system removes humidity from the cabinet and pumps the excess humidity into the room air via an ionic process.
 The dehumidification system was originally developed for high-tech and museum display case applications.
 Unlike traditional dehumidifiers, there is no water supply to empty.